Energy, mining stocks drag FTSE 100 lower on weak commodity prices | Business

 - United Kingdom

-London's FTSE 100 fell on Monday, dragged down by heavyweight energy and mining stocks as concerns about commodity demand returned due to a rise in coronavirus infections.
-The blue-chip FTSE 100 slipped 0.3% with BP, Anglo American, Glencore, and Royal Dutch Shell being among the top drags.
+London's FTSE 100 fell on Monday, dragged down by heavyweight energy and mining stocks as concerns about commodity demand returned due to a global rise in coronavirus infections.
+The blue-chip FTSE 100 slipped 0.2% with BP, Anglo American, Glencore, and Royal Dutch Shell being among the top drags.

+"The drop seems to be a short-term blip rather than a market-wide worry as support for commodities still seems to be unshaken," said David Madden, an analyst at Equity Capital.
+The mid-cap index fell 0.2%, with Global recruiter Page Group leading declines despite saying it would spend 100 million pounds on shareholder returns as trading conditions improved in the first half.
+The FTSE 100 has gained nearly 10% so far this year but has largely lagged the U.S. and European peers, hurt by a resurgence in COVID-19 infections and inflation fears outweighing optimism around robust corporate earnings.

-The domestically focussed mid-cap index fell 0.3%.
-Among stocks, Vecture gained 2.8% after tobacco company Philip Morris raised its bid for the drugmaker to 165 pence ($2.29) per share.
+As the economy re-opens, the market knows higher inflation will not be an issue as long as it is in tandem with economic growth, Madden said.
+Among other stocks, Venture gained 2.1% after tobacco company Philip Morris raised its bid for the drugmaker to 165 pence ($2.29) per share.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)